 There’s also the HyperSmooth 2.0 technology, which is designed to give you the best image stabilization whatever you’re doing.
 With three different levels of stabilization, you should be able to record anything regardless of your pace of life.
 This is what makes for those stunning high-quality adventure vlogs you often see on YouTube.
 It also makes the job of the motovlogger a lot easier, since it can adapt to whatever speed they are travelling at.

 TimeWarp 2.0 is another great built-in feature with the GoPro HERO8, as it allows the user to capture a fully stabilized time lapse video while moving.
 While experiencing these moments, the user can even slow down the video to highlight a particularly special moment.
 As a motovlogger, this will give you plenty of stunning footage to work with.

 The design of this compact camera has been streamlined from previous iterations, and is now easier than ever before to store in a pocket.
-The folding fingers on the base help you swap out mounts quickly, and the side door gives you easy access to the batteries for when they need to be changed.
+You can even purchase a chin mount for this camera if you want to use it as you ride a bike for example.
+The folding fingers on the base help you swap out camera mounts quickly, and the side door gives you easy access to the batteries for when they need to be changed.
 All of these changes help make the GoPro HERO8 an intuitive camera to use, and one which won’t ever be a burden.